Poets/Writers From Uttar pradesh

 - Died : Lucknow

-One of most firebrand poets of Lucknow.
-Contemporary of Meer Taqi Meer.
+One of the most firebrand poets of Lucknow, contemporary of Meer Taqi Meer.
 His rivalry with Mushafi is well-recorded.
-He had also written rekhta poetry and 'Raani Ketki ki kahani" in prose.
+Also wrote Rekhti poetry and "Raani Ketki ki Kahani" in prose.

 Jaishankar Prasad